Wuodan/routheon/README.md

 - Provide per-user or per-model access via API keys
 - Simplify client integration using an OpenAI-compatible endpoint

-### Model Summary Endpoint
+### Optional Routheon Server

-Routheon can optionally expose an **OpenAI-compatible `/v1/models` endpoint** that summarizes all reachable `llama.cpp` servers.
+routheon-server is a lightweight companion process that exposes two helper endpoints:

-It provides a quick overview of which models are online and ready.
+- `/v1/models`: Aggregates every reachable `llama.cpp` backend into one OpenAI-compatible list
-The output is the same as if one OpenAI compatible server was serving several models.
+- `/stats`: Shows basic host metrics (CPU, RAM, uptime) for the machine running the aggregator

-This feature is optional and requires a small companion service.
+The core router works without this service, but enabling it gives you instant visibility into which models are online and the health of the host that serves them.

 ---